alex-the-pigeon/AlexKaracsay_T2A2/readme.md

 **Open-source and free**

 Another big plus for using PostgreSQL is that it is completely free and open-source to use however you wish.
-It is an open-source project managed by a development community managed by The PostgreSQL Global Development Group.
+It is an open-source project maintained by a development community managed by The PostgreSQL Global Development Group.
 It has had community-driven development for decades and a large amount of extensions and applications are available to enhance the functionality of the PostgreSQL software.
 It is a powerful tool used by individuals all the way to huge global corporations like Apple, Instagram and even NASA to handle relational databases.
 (NASA uses PostgreSQL to store orbit data from the Space Station!)

 PostgreSQL’s advantages outweigh the disadvantages.
 The two main drawbacks to using PostgreSQL include lack of ownership and sometimes slower performance when compared to other database management systems.
 One downside to being open-source is that PostgreSQL is not owned by one particular organisation, therefore it has no “warranty”, liability or indemnity protection if things go wrong.
 Because it is managed and worked on by a large community of developers, compatibility issues can occur for some users which may require additional software or hardware to run an open-sourced program.
 There can also be challenges to performance particularly when it comes to read speed as well as data recovery when compared to other systems such as MySQL.